 Learning the keyboard also increases cognitive abilities.
 It helps boost reading and comprehension, which are tied to the rapid auditory process for sensory development.
 By learning a musical instrument, you are practically training your brain to comprehend sounds quickly, and your eyes and ears to get accurate information.
 Music also helps improve spelling aptitude, even if there are no words involved in the process of learning it.

 The sharpness of your memory depends on the connectivity of your neurons.
-And because constant practice improves neuron connectivity, constantly practicing to learn how to play a musical instrument also enhances memory–making it particularly ideal during college exams.
-Added stimuli (in this case musical sounds) can also trigger the neurons near the section of the brain that is responsible for our memory.
+And because constant practice improves neuron connectivity, continually practicing how to play a musical instrument also enhances memory, making it particularly ideal during college exams.
+Added stimuli (in this case, musical sounds) can also trigger the neurons near the section of the brain that is responsible for our memory.
 The more neurons are triggered, the faster the retrieval of information.

 Case studies reveal that even the elderly benefit from playing musical instruments.
-The effect of this hobby on seniors transcend entertainment.
+The effect of this hobby on seniors transcends just a form of entertainment.
 Because this activity helps retain the brain’s grey matter and enhances the connectivity of the neurons, it sharpens their memory.
-Memorizing musical sheets and working on timing and rhythm promote strong coordination and concentration.
+Memorizing musical notes and working on timing and rhythm promotes consistent hand-eye coordination and concentration.
 Apart from their cognitive skills, their motor skills are also enhanced.

-That said, however, it is widely accepted that the earlier you start practicing a musical instrument, the more pronounced the cognitive improvement.
-Learning music and musical instruments not only cultivates talent and makes people smarter; it promotes positive discipline that is critical for overall student success.
+With that said, however, it is widely accepted that the earlier you start practicing a musical instrument, the more pronounced the cognitive improvement.
+Learning to read music and playing musical instruments not only cultivates talent and makes people smarter, but it also promotes positive discipline that is critical for overall student success.